 They all seem to share a fraternizing bond with other members of their communities.
 In some societies there are even words to define a friendship bond shared among a group.
 In Okinawa, Japan this word is moai.
 In reality a moai is not a social friendship group, but rather a cooperative where individuals share a common objective and each member assists each other in achieving this.
 We can understand the logic in this, but the moai and what it represents is a world apart, literally and figuratively, of what we can comprehend it to be.
 These moai’s quite often are groups of individuals who bond with each other from childhood or adolescence and they maintain this bond, this friendship, for the rest of their lives.
 They not only help each other achieve their goals, but are there for them in every aspect, supporting one another emotionally and spiritually, giving meaning to each other’s lives.

 Now comes the science!
 I mentioned earlier that independent studies have been carried out to determine the effects of loneliness.
 Personally I wonder if it is absurd we would have to test and analyze the effects that friends have on us.
+After this I will have a healthy relationships tips section (just kidding).
 Yet, I believe it is interesting to have a scientific perspective to validate the effects friends have on our well-being and also to develop a good excuse to make time for our friends.
 In any event,

 “Social disconnectedness is associated with worse physical health, regardless of whether it prompts feelings of loneliness or a perceived lack of social support,” said study co-author Linda Waite, the Lucy Flower Professor in Sociology at the University of Chicago and a leading expert on aging.